 Once you've locked down sponsors, show your gratitude.
-Tweet about them, mention them on Facebook and other social media platforms, put them on your website, and include their logo on promotional materials.
+Post to social media about them, put them on your website, and include their logo on promotional materials.
 Keep them updated on when and how their funds are being used.
 If they sponsored a giveaway, let them know that their materials have been handed out.
 When your Edcamp is complete, reach out again to say thank you to all your sponsors.
 It's important to keep a positive relationship with everyone who contributed so that you can reach out to them again for next year's Edcamp.
 Even in this day and age of technology, a handwritten or personal thank you note or email goes a long way!